elmahio/documentation/docs/logging-heartbeats-from-aws-lambdas.md

+---
+title: Logging heartbeats from AWS Lambdas
+description: AWS Lambdas running on a schedule are great candidates for logging heartbeats to elmah.io.
+Learn how to monitor that your lambdas run here.
+---

 # Logging heartbeats from AWS Lambdas

 AWS Lambdas running on a schedule are great candidates for logging heartbeats to elmah.io.
 To send a healthy heartbeat when the Lambda runs successfully and an unhealthy heartbeat when an error happens, start by installing the `Elmah.Io.Client` NuGet package: